aboutcode-org/scancode-toolkit/docs/source/getting-started/newcomer.rst

 Learn more about ScanCode Toolkit
 ---------------------------------

-Here we give an introduction on the Scancode Toolkit Documentation Sections that can help you to learn more about Scancode Toolkit.
+Here we give an introduction on the ScanCode-Toolkit Documentation Sections that can help you to learn more about ScanCode-Toolkit.

 .. _newcomer_cli_ref: